simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 **Factories**

 A Factory in DDD is ressponsible for creating an Aggregate in a consistent state.
-The Factory of DDD is not the same as the Factory pattern from the Gang of Four.
-Of course the Factory pattern can be used to implement a Factory in DDD, but the Factory in DDD is more about the concept of creating an Aggregate in a consistent state.
+The Factory of DDD is not the same as the Factory pattern from the Gang of Four, but the Factory pattern could be used to implement a Factory in DDD.
+A Factory in DDD is about creating an Aggregate in a consistent state.
 In the project we simply have the constructor of the InventoryItem and an companion object invoke function as a Factory.

 **Repositories**

 A Repository in DDD is responsible for loading and saving Aggregates.
-It is also an abstraction that hides the details of the underlying data store from the domain, when working with an dependency inversion principle (DIP) compliant architecture (see below).
+It is also an abstraction that hides the details of the underlying data store from the domain, when working with an Dependency Inversion Principle (DIP) compliant architecture.
 Also here it is important to note, that when loading and saving an Aggregate the whole Aggregate is loaded and saved in a consistent state.
 In this project we have the AggregateRepository, which has a dependency to the EventStore and is responsible for loading and saving the events of the InventoryItem Aggregate.
 As we are using Event Sourcing the Repository is not responsible for loading and saving the state of the Aggregate, but the events that lead to the current state of the Aggregate.

 **Domain Events**

 A core concept in our implementation of the project are Domain Events.
-Domain Events are events that are published when there was a change in the Aggregate.
+Domain Events are events that are published when there was a change in the Aggregate, which means a change in the state of the application.
 The event names are denoted in the past tense and describe what happened in the Aggregate.
 The events are stored in the EventStore and are used to rebuild the state of the Aggregate, hence the name Event Sourcing.
 The events are also used to update the Read Side of the application via Projections.
-We are going with the definintion of Marten for Projections as any strategy for generating "read side" views from the raw events.
+We are going with the definintion of Marten for Projections as
+> any strategy for generating "read side" views from the raw events.

 Domain Events are not used to integrate with other systems or services, therefore so called Integration Events are used.

 ##### Dependency Inversion Principle (DIP) compliant architecture

-To isolate the domain from the infrastructure and to make the domain independent of the infrastructure, we are using the Dependency Inversion Principle (DIP).
-This is the underlying principle for many architectures like the Hexagonal Architecture, Onion Architecture, or Clean Architecture.
+To isolate the domain from the infrastructure and to make the domain independent of the infrastructure, we are using the Dependency Inversion Principle (DIP)[<sup> [6](#ref-6)</sup>].
+This is the underlying principle for many architectures like the {< linkForRef "layers-onions-ports-adapters" "Hexagonal Architecture, Onion Architecture, or Clean Architecture. " >}[<sup>[LayersOnionsPortsAdapters](#ref-LayersOnionsPortsAdapters)</sup>]
-The DIP states that high-level modules should not depend on low-level modules.
+The DIP states that

+> high-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 We will see how this is implemented in the project later on in this post.
-If isolating the domain from the infrastructure is a good practice is still a matter of debate, as the isolation comes with a cost of higher complexity in architecture and code.
-There are voices with pleding for beeing one with the layers and not to isolate the domain from the infrastructure.
-To use an implementation with a rich domain model is also a choice that has to be made as this depends on the complexity of the domain and the business logic.
-There are other architectural patterns like Transaction Script or Table Module that can be more suitable for simple domains and business logic.
-Nevertheless, we are going with the DIP compliant architecture in this project.
+If isolating the domain from the infrastructure is a good practice is still a matter of debate, see {{< linkForRef "dependencies-workflow-oriented-design" "here" >}}[<sup>[DependenciesWorkflowOrientedDesign](#ref-DependenciesWorkflowOrientedDesign)</sup>], {{< linkForRef "udi-dahan-if-domain-logic" "here" >}}[<sup>[UdiDahanIfDomainLogic](#ref-UdiDahanIfDomainLogic)</sup>] or {{< linkForRef "vertical-slice-architecture" "here" >}}[<sup>[VerticalSliceArchitecture](#ref-VerticalSliceArchitecture)</sup>], as the isolation comes with a cost of higher complexity in architecture and code.
+Choosing an implementation with a {{< linkForRef "domain-model" "rich domain model" >}}[<sup>[DomainModel](#ref-DomainModel)</sup>] also depends on the complexity of the domain and the business logic.
+Other {{< linkForRef "eaa-catalog" "architecture patterns" >}}[<sup>[EAACatalog](#ref-EAACatalog)</sup>] like Transaction Script or Table Module might be more suitable for simple domains.
+Nevertheless, we are going with a DIP compliant architecture in this project.

 ##### Dependency Injection (DI)

 In the previous section we talked about the DIP compliant architecture and how high and low level modules should depend on abstractions.
-We will leverage Dependency Injection (DI) to fulfill this principle and decouple the domain from the infrastructure.
+We will leverage {{< linkForRef "dependency-injection" "Dependency Injection (DI)" >}}[<sup>[DependencyInjection](#ref-DependencyInjection)</sup>] to fulfill this principle and decouple the domain from the infrastructure.
-DI is a technique where one object supplies the dependencies of another object instead of the object creating the dependencies itself.
+Dependency Injection[<sup> [4](#ref-4)</sup>] is a technique where one object supplies the dependencies of another object instead of the object creating the dependencies itself.
 This is done by injecting the dependencies into the object that needs them.
 This can be done by constructor injection, setter injection, or interface injection, but we are only using constructor injection in the project.
 This will also help us with the testing of the application where we can test the domain logic in isolation and provide mock implementations for the infrastructure dependencies.
 We will talk more about testing in the next post of this blog.

 ##### Command Query Responsibility Segregation (CQRS)